pdogurevich/spherical-coma/README.md

-# spherical-coma
+# Kinetic simulation of spherically symmetric collisionless plasma in the inner part of a cometary coma

-Spherically-symmetric, collisionless plasma model
+This is the source repository for a short plasma simulation project.
+The project report is available at http://later.